syyyr/gdb-ctest/README.md

 gdb-ctest - run _ctest_ inside _gdb_, including fixtures and environment

 ## Dependencies
+- ctest
+- gdb
 - jq
-- ctest

 ## Installation
 - The script should work by itself - just copy it somewhere to your disk
-- There is a PKGBIULD for Arch linux - https://github.com/syyyr/gdb-ctest-aur
+- There is a PKGBIULD for Arch Linux - https://github.com/syyyr/gdb-ctest-aur

 ## Usage
 ```